makeitcloudy/makeitcloudy.github.io/aboutme.md

 subtitle: A bit about me
 ---

-My name is Piotr Ostrowski, I'm employed as Senior Virtual Workplace Engineer in [Atos](https://atos.net/en/)
+My name is Piotr Ostrowski, I'm employed as Senior Virtual Workplace Engineer for [Atos](https://atos.net/en/) in Poland.
+For last decade I'm involved with EUC (End User Computing) industry.
+As an engineer I am towards automation utilizing the PowerShell API's.
+My main area is Citrix Virtual Apps and Desktops, Remote Desktop Services and infrastructure, covering architecture and engineering fields.
+These days I'm drifting towards cloud and serverless.

 ### Details about me

+- Husband
+- Proud Father
-- .
+- homelabber
-- .
+- founder of [makeitcloudy.pl]

 ## Technical Certifications